Mirror mirror on your spoon…

 Food Education Pop-ups

-I partner with educators, libraries, communities, and mission-driven food organizations to create food culture experiences rooted in real questions people carry:
+I partner with schools, libraries, and mission-driven organizations to create food culture experiences.
+We explore real questions people bring to the table:

 I don’t know what to eat.